Pedja94/Roads-Segmentation/README.md

 # Roads-Segmentation
-Roads Segmentation for Massachusetts Roads Dataset
+Roads Segmentation for Massachusetts Roads Dataset.
+ML project for roads segmentation from aerial images, using unet dnn.
+Implementation in python using tensorflow.

+Authors:
+  Sreten Šikuljak
+  Predrag Nikolić